5aad/made-template/project/project-plan.md

 ## Description

-This data science project aims to explore the relationship between hospital data of tuberculosis patients in a region and that region's air quality data.
-Analyzing such data can provide valuable insights into potential correlations and factors that might influence the spread of tuberculosis.
+This data science project aims to explore the relationship between hospital data of tuberculosis patients and the air quality in a regions of Bavaria and Brandenburg.
+Analyzing such data can provide valuable insights into potential correlations and factors that might influence the spread of tuberculosis and compare between two regions.

 ## Datasources